Communications relatives à la transparence de la chaîne d'approvisionnement et à l'esclavage moderne

 APPAREL AND ACCESSORIES

-Finished products are manufactured at both company-owned facilities in the UK and Italy, and by an external supplier network.
-A large proportion of our finished goods production takes place in Europe, where Burberry has many long-standing relationships, including some for more than 15 years.
-Over 75% of the finished goods facilities we source from are covered by National and/or Industrial Collective Bargaining Agreements and many have established union representation enabling workers to remain informed and involved in discussions about their rights.
-We believe that these strong supplier relationships are key to ensuring continuous improvement in supply chain working conditions and we work towards minimising supplier turnover, where possible.
+Finished products are manufactured at both company-owned facilities in the UK and Italy and by an external supplier network.
+A large part of our finished goods production takes place in Europe, where Burberry has many long-standing relationships, several extending beyond 15 years.
+Over 85% of the finished goods facilities we source from are covered by National and/or Industrial Collective Bargaining Agreements and many have established union representation enabling workers to remain informed and involved in discussions about their rights.
+We believe that these strong supplier relationships are key to ensuring continuous improvement in supply chain working conditions and help us to minimise supplier turnover, where possible.
 We have visibility of all finished goods manufacturing suppliers, their subcontractors and supporting facilities, as well as mills, tanneries and trim suppliers that supply our finished goods partners.

 As a large global organisation, we work with a number of suppliers that support our broader business operations across EMEIA, Americas and Asia Pacific including, but not limited to, retail stores, our e-commerce and business websites, offices, marketing and transport.
-We continue to communicate our commitments and policies designed to prevent forced, bonded and trafficked labour through our Responsible Business Principles (the “Principles”).
+We continue to communicate our commitments and policies designed to prevent forced, bonded and trafficked labour through our Responsible Business Principles (the “Principles”) to these suppliers.
 Further details are set out in the following sections.

 We believe that respect for human rights is integral to being a responsible company.
 The prevention of forced, bonded and trafficked labour is a key element of Burberry’s Human Rights Policy and Ethical Trading Code of Conduct.

 The Principles have been developed in line with our commitments and experience over a number of years.
 They have been informed by our longstanding membership of the United Nations’ Global Compact, and are underpinned by the ETI Base Code, International Bill of Human Rights and the Fundamental Conventions of the International Labour Organisation.
 We review and update the Principles on an annual basis to ensure that they align to the latest good practice guidelines and any emerging regulatory requirements.
-The Principles apply to all our business associates, which include, but are not limited to: finished goods suppliers, raw material suppliers, non-stock suppliers, construction contractors, licensees and franchisees.
+The Principles apply to all our business associates, which include, but are not limited to: finished goods vendors, subcontractors, supporting facilities, raw material suppliers, non-stock suppliers, construction contractors, licensees and franchisees.

 Since 2016, the Principles have expressly addressed modern slavery risks.
 Incorporation of the Principles into our contracts with business associates ensures the provisions targeting modern slavery are also included.
 The Principles are overseen by Burberry’s Ethics Committee, chaired by our General Counsel, and are monitored by our Responsibility and Supply Chain teams.
 They are enforced pursuant to the Burberry Non-Compliance Policy, detailed below.

 ETHICAL TRADING CODE OF CONDUCT